FraunhoferIOSB/camera_aravis2/README.md

     - Type: String
     - Default: ""
     - Optional.
 If no frame ID is specified, the name of the node will be used.
+- ```diagnostic_yaml_url```: URL to yaml file specifying the camera features which are to be monitored.
+See '[How to publish camera diagnostics / status](#how-to-publish-camera-diagnostics--status)' for more info.
+	- Type: String
+	- Default: ""
+    - Optional.
+If left empty no diagnostic features will be read and published.
+- ```diagnostic_publish_rate```: Rate (in Hz) at which to read and publish the diagnostic data.
+	- Type: double
+	- Default: 0.1 (every 10 seconds)

 #### GenICam-Specific Parameters